jordanaustin/clickcopy/README.md

 # clickcopy
-JavaScript click to copy text to clipboard
+Demonstration of how to use JavaScript only for click to copy text to clipboard.